 From a design standpoint, the Rollei 35 is brilliant and strange.
 It continues to be the smallest all-mechanical 35mm film camera ever made.
 This is a staggering feat given that it was first introduced in 1966.
 There is not a single ounce of circuitry in this little machine (aside of course from the light meter, which has a small porthole on the front of the camera).
 The film lever is in the expected place, as is the shutter button, however all the other controls have been moved slightly to fit the small form factor.
 Shutter speed and aperture are both controlled via dials on the front face of the camera, and ASA/DIN is controlled on an even-smaller dial on top of the aperture controller.
 The lens must be extended slightly and locked into place with a twist before the camera can operate.
 On the front of the lens is a distance guide for zone-focusing.
-There is no rangefinder or mirror in a camera body this small, only an uncoupled viewfinder that doesn’t have any light meter or focus indicators.
-All of that must be set before placing the camera to your eye.
+There is no rangefinder or mirror in a camera body this small.
+Instead, you only have only an uncoupled viewfinder that doesn’t have any light meter or focus indicator.
+Everything must be set before placing the camera to your eye.

 Diane Arbus said, “A photograph is a secret about a secret.
 The more it tells you the less you know.”
 I think this sentiment describes (for me at least) the ethos of my experience with the Rollei 35.
 It has been my recorder of secrets.
 The Rollei 35 was my most used camera when I was really discovering photography as an art form.
-By consequence, it has also served as the eye with which I can still see a period of my life that I have moved well beyond but am not quite sure I fully understand.
-Friends and acquaintances from the beginning of my college years are all recorded in photographs I try to recall the context of, but there are only hints of it left.
-Most of these people have drifted out of my life now, and all I have of that happy adventure years ago are the pictures I recorded on my Rollei 35.
+By consequence, it has served as the eye with which I can still see a period of my life that I have moved beyond but am not sure I fully understand.
+Friends and acquaintances from the beginning of my college years are all recorded in photographs with only a hint of context left in my memory.
+Most of these people have drifted out of my life.
+All I have of that happy adventure are the pictures I recorded on my Rollei 35.

-The fact that I had weird old cameras on me at all times was my “thing” I guess when I was a teenager still struggling to come up with an identity.
+Having an old camera on me at all times was my “thing” when I was a teenager still struggling to come up with an identity.
 In this regard, the pictures I took with my Rollei 35 hold a sort of spiritual reverence for me as well as an artistic one.
-The Rollei 35 and its quirks of design are not only a big reason that I am the photographer I am today, but also to a large degree, why I am the man I am today as well.
-The Rollei 35 captured and chronicled the changing of my life in my late teens and early twenties, and as such holds a special place in my heart and my memory.
-I can’t say the camera will have such a magical reaction in your own life, only that there is a great deal of artistic and spiritual potential contained within this tiny West German metal box.
+The Rollei 35 and its quirks of design are not only a big reason that I am the photographer I am today, but also to a large degree, why I am the man I am as well.
+The Rollei 35 captured and chronicled the changing of my life in my late teens and early twenties, and as such it holds a special place in my heart and my memory.
+I can’t say the camera will have such a magical reaction in your own life, only that there is a great deal of artistic and spiritual potential contained within this tiny West German machine.

 Below is a gallery of some of my favorite Rollei 35 snapshots.
 All of these were most likely taken on 400 speed CVS film or Kodak Gold 200.
 The flash used was an old Rollei brand flash with a broken battery door so I had to tape it closed.